a-oka-z/rtti.js/README.md

   - Print the dump of the target value and the source code of the current validator.
 (Wed, 17 Apr 2024 16:03:25 +0900)

+- v3.0.10 (Thu, 25 Apr 2024 18:11:19 +0900)
+  - Fixed a bug that a validator fails when the number of static interpolators exceeds 10. (not released)

  Conclusion
 --------------------------------------------------------------------------------